wp-plugins/pinterest-pin-it-button/readme.txt

 Tested up to: 3.5.1
 Stable tag: trunk

-Easily add a Pinterest "Pin It" Button to your site and encourage your visitors pin your awesome content!
+Add a Pinterest "Pin It" Button to your site and get your visitors to start pinning your awesome content!

 == Description ==